top of page

 User Research

-As a users' advocate, I wanted to understand the teachers and school staffs better: their problems, behavior, needs, and feedback.
-I used 2 methods:
+As a users' advocate, I wanted to understand the teachers and school staffs better: their problems, behavior, and needs.
+So I used 2 methods:

-I conducted user interviews and usability tests when I visited two schools in The Gambia.
+To understand the real challenges of teachers and school staff while using KUBO, I conducted user interviews and usability tests in 2 schools in The Gambia.
 Those were The Swallow school and Albreda school.
 I interviewed teachers, headmaster, and school staffs.

 IMG_20221108_111038.jpg